sinak/sinak.github.com/_posts/2013-03-27-a-letter-to-congress.md

 ---
 layout: post
-title: Dear Congress it's time for a real fix on phone unlocking — and for the copyright problems behind it
+title: Dear Congress&#58; it's time for a real fix on phone unlocking — and for the copyright problems behind it
 category: posts
-tweet: Dear Congress it's time for a real fix on phone unlocking — and for the copyright problems behind it
+tweet: Dear Congress&#58; it's time for a real fix on phone unlocking — and for the copyright problems behind it
 hashtag: FixtheDMCA

 excerpt: A note about a letter we're sending to congress, and why it's important that they act to pass a permanent exemption for unlocking and open hearings for DMCA reform.